uniwebcms/component-library-template/README.md

 Let's implement a component that renders a feature list section.
 Here we will assume that the section has a title and a subtile, and a variable number of features, each with their own title and description.

+> 🗒 Learn more about [content rules](content-rules.md) to familiarize yourself with the data given to a component.

 1. Create a new component using the provided CLI command:

     ```bash